-A visit to Glasgow, or Scotland for that matter, is not complete without taking one of the many authentic traditional pubs for a 'wee dram'.
+A visit to Glasgow, or Scotland for that matter, is not complete without taking in one of the many authentic traditional pubs for a 'wee dram'.
 The city is full of old fashioned bars, complete with wood panelling, stained glass windows and unimposing music.
 Friendly staff are always on hand to recommend a proper pint or which whisky to choose, with a generous dollop of Glaswegian banter from the locals!

 No.1 on TripAdvisor for traditional pubs in Glasgow and an award-winner to boot, The Pot Still is a family run pub, which was established in 1867, has over 700 whiskies and numerous cask ales.
 The friendly staff pride themselves on finding every customer their perfect dram.